 At Elmira College we offer three main types of financial aid: gift aid, loans and work-study.

 Gift aid does not have to be paid back.
-Gift aid includes academic honor scholarships, leadership scholarships and need-based grants.
+Gift aid includes merit-based scholarships and need-based grants.
 Sources for gift aid include Elmira College, federal and state governments and private organizations.

-Many people receive loans as part of their financial aid packages.
+Many students receive loans as part of their financial aid packages.
 Loans vary in amount and must be repaid, usually with interest.
-The good news is: payments often do not start until after you graduate.
+The good news is: payments often do not start until after graduation.
 Sources for loans include federal and state governments and private groups.
 You can learn more about loans by visiting Payment Options & Loans.

 Work programs offer students wages to apply toward college expenses plus valuable work experience.
-Approximately 50 percent of our students work in over 40 different departments on campus.
+Approximately 50 percent of our students work in more than 40 different departments on campus.

 Based on financial need, Work Study jobs are funded by Elmira College and the federal government.

 Work Aid positions are available to all students, regardless of financial need.

 Payment Plan Options—Interest-free, insured, monthly payment plans are available through Tuition Management Systems.
 An annual flat fee is charged.
 For more information and applications, please call (800) 722-4867 or visit their web site at www.afford.com/elmira